sasagawa888/nprolog/readme.txt

 On Windows rename winmakefile -> makefile. and type "make" on terminal.
 Require MINGW gcc

+We confirmed the operation in the following environment.
+Ubuntu 16.04 GCC 5.4
+Raspbery Pi3
+Windows10 MINGW GCC 5,3

 To invoke opl, enter command from terminal